Small Energy Suppliers – Is It Safe To Switch to Them in 2021?

 When Ofgem decided to increase competition so customers had a bigger choice than the Big 6, they set a fairly low level of standards for new entrants and so many applied.
 After all, it was the same gas and electricity coming into homes and only the billing and customer service would change, right?

+The last couple of years have shown how hard it can be to penetrate this competitive market with many smaller suppliers failing.
 Customers affected by their current supplier going bust have the inconvenience of their supply switching involuntarily and have an anxious wait to see who their new supplier will be and whether they will stay on the same cheap tariff they were on.
 Some new suppliers will honour it, most don’t.

 Main concerns with small energy suppliers